 In order to contain the spread of Covid19 in Saxony-Anhalt, the government has adopted an ordinance on quarantine measures for incoming and outgoing travellers.

-This means, that should you decide to come to Germany, you will have to self-quarantine for 2 weeks upon arrival.
+This means, that should you decide to come to Germany from a risk area, you will have to self-quarantine for 2 weeks upon arrival.

 We request you to stay home as long as we are not able to have regular classes on campus, as we are only offering online-courses at present.
 Students who travel to the university from abroad are requested to register via mail to: arbeitssicherheit(at)hs-harz.de